fortran-lang/fortran-lang.org/_posts/2021-02-01-Fortran-Newsletter-February-2021.md

 * This year fortran-lang will be applying as a mentor organisation for [Google Summer of Code](https://summerofcode.withgoogle.com/).
 We have started working on the application and the project ideas; you can join the ongoing discussion [here](https://github.com/fortran-lang/fpm/discussions/339).
-If you'd like to help us flesh out the ideas, or have a project idea of your own, please join our upcoming video call on (Milan TODO).
+If you'd like to help us flesh out the ideas, or have a project idea of your own, please join our upcoming video call on Tuesday (2/2) at 3 pm Eastern Time (see call info [here](https://github.com/fortran-lang/fpm/discussions/339#discussioncomment-326239)).
 If you're a student, or know students who are [eligible to participate](https://developers.google.com/open-source/gsoc/faq#what_are_the_eligibility_requirements_for_participation), and you'd like to help build the Fortran ecosystem please reach out and let us know.

 As usual, subscribe to the [mailing list](https://groups.io/g/fortran-lang) and/or